Nehaabhatt/Nehaabhatt/README.md

 - 👋 Hi, I’m @Nehaabhatt
 - 👀 I’m interested in problem solving and learning new things.
-- 🌱 I’m currently learning js.
+- 🌱 I’m currently learning js and C++ language
-- 💞️ I’m looking to collaborate on none.

 <!---
 Nehaabhatt/Nehaabhatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.